www.locriantica.it

 TEANO

-If we know very few things about the other renowned historical figures of the ancient Locri Epizephyrii, of Teano we know less than usual.
+If we know very few things about the other renowned historical figures of the ancient Locri Epizephyrii, of Teano we know even less.

 HISTORICAL FIGURES INDEX